yantoz/krita-arrangeLayers/README.md

 1. Click on a layer to make it active
 2. Ctrl-click on layers to arrange
-3. Press one of the buttons in docker or select an item in Layers &rarr; Arrange Layers to arrange or distribute the selected layers with the active layer
+3. Press one of the buttons in docker or select an item in Layers &rarr; Arrange Layers to align or distribute the selected layers with the active layer
+4. When only one layer is selected and active, the active layer would be aligned to document page